 There is nothing inherently wrong with a project-based approach.
 You’ll have peace of mind that your project will be completed on time and within budget.
 Oftentimes with internal software projects, this approach is necessary.

 But this leads to a lot of problems when you outsource a software development project.
 Experience has taught us that there are several downsides:

-- Furthermore, experience has taught us that initial Scopes of Work always miss some requirements, no matter how detailed you get and no matter how experienced you are.
+- Furthermore, experience has taught us that initial Scopes of Work always miss some requirements, no matter how detailed you get and how experienced you are.
 Often the requirements that are missed are critical in creating a commercially viable product.
-So what happens in this situation when you have a project based approach?
-Generally, it means that you have to do a change order to the contract and you end up spending far more than you had initially planned.
+So what happens in this situation when you have a project-based approach?
+Generally, it means that you have to do a change order to the contract, and you end up spending far more than you had initially planned.

 Put another way, “A perfect project management system can complete every task … in a vacuum, with amazing results — and still fail when it comes time to go to market,” said Alexander M. Kehoe, operations director at Caveni Digital Solutions, a web design consultancy.